whisthq/whist/.github/actions/README.md

 Each line in detail:

 1. First we `COPY` our `requirements.txt` over to the container.
 Because Docker caches image layers, it's good practice to seperately copy dependency files like `requirements.txt` or `package.json` over on their own.
-2. Next we `pip install -r` our `requirements.txt`.
+2. Next we `pip3 install -r` our `requirements.txt`.
 This layer will be cached between Docker builds, and we'll only invalidate the cache if `requirements.txt` changes.
 This saves us from having to re-download all our dependencies every time we change a file in `monorepo-config`.
 3. We `COPY` the entire contents of our working directory, `monorepo-config`, over to the container.
 4. `ENTRYPOINT` is the command that will run in the container when we`docker run` this image.
 In this case, we're running the `main.py` file that we copied over in the previous step.
 We're passing the path of the `config` folder as its first argument, and passing the environment variable `$INPUT_SECRETS` to its `--secrets` flag.